Chilas bus shooting

 On 2 December 2023, a mass shooting was carried out against a bus in Chilas, Gilgit-Baltistan, Pakistan, killing 10 people.

 Background

-The Convey system had been in place since 2012 when buses moved from Rawalpindi to Islamabad; however, the system was halted 10 days prior to the incident.
+The convoy system had been in place since 2012 for public transport travelling between Khyber Pakhtunkhwa and Gilgit-Baltistan; however, the system was halted 10 days prior to the incident.

 Shooting

 On 2 December 2023, a K2 passenger bus departing from Ghizer to Islamabad came under severe gunfire, killing 10 people and injuring another 25.
 The bus was en route to Rawalpindi when gunmen opened fire in Chilas in Gilgit-Baltistan.
 The driver was killed on the spot, resulting in the bus colliding with an ongoing truck, causing further casualties.

 Investigation

 On 3 December, the Diamer police filed a First Information Report (FIR) and arrested six suspects in connection with the attack.
 The Police Public Relations Officer confirmed that six suspects have been taken into custody at two police stations so far.